flare-foundation/docs/docs/dev/getting-started/deployment/remix.md

 You can now interact with the contract to verify that it is working as intended.

-* In the `Deployed Contracts` section at the bottom of the left column, expand the `HELLOWORLD` contract to see its methods and data:
+* In the **Deployed Contracts** section at the bottom of the left column, expand the `HELLOWORLD` contract to see its methods and data:
     * `update` method.
     * `message` public variable.
-* Type a message in the box next to the `update` button and click on the button.
+* Type a message in the box next to the **update** button and click the button.
 * Confirm the deployment transaction in MetaMask.
-* Check that the contract has been updated by clicking on the `message` button and verifying you get back the message you typed before.
+* Check that the contract has been updated by clicking the **message** button and verifying you get back the message you typed before.

 <figure markdown>
   ![Interact with the contract](deploy3.png){ loading=lazy .allow-zoom }